What is Motion Capture – Definition and Features

 Down Sides to Motion Capture

 As you can imagine, motion capture is costly.
 Not only because of all the processes involved, but also because it requires specialized kits.
 A lot of times you will have to reshoot a scene instead of merely fixing the data which adds to the cost, and you cannot use it to replicate movements that are against the laws of physics.
 For example, if you need your character to fly or hang upside down, you will not be able to use motion capture for this.
-Having said this, cutting-edge motion capture development addresses some of these problems with the help of AI.
+Having said this, cutting-edge motion capture software addresses some of these problems with the help of AI.

 Using AI to Cut Costs